Susie Wolff

 Wolff started in karting, before graduating to Formula Renault and Formula Three, then moving to the Deutsche Tourenwagen Masters (DTM) to compete for Mercedes-Benz.
 In 2012, she was signed by Williams in Formula One to work as a development driver.
-At the 2014 British Grand Prix at Silverstone she became the first woman to take part in a Formula One race weekend in 22 years, by participating in practice.
+At the 2014 British Grand Prix at Silverstone, she became the first woman to take part in a Formula One race weekend in 22 years, by participating in practice.
 On 4 November 2015, Wolff announced her retirement from motorsport, last competing at the Race of Champions held at the end of November.
 In 2016, Wolff joined Channel 4 in the UK to be an analyst for their Formula One coverage.

-In 2018, she joined Venturi Racing in Formula E as Team Principal.
+In 2018, Wolff joined Venturi Racing in Formula E as Team Principal.
 In 2021, she was promoted to the role of CEO.
 In August 2022 following the Season 8 finale in South Korea, she announced her departure from Venturi and Formula E.

+Biography

-Personal life
+Early life

+Wolff was born in Oban on 6 December, 1982.
 Her parents, John and Sally Stoddart, owned a motorcycle dealership in Oban until 2025.
-John, her father raced bikes competitively.
+John, her father, raced bikes competitively.
 Susie's parents met when her mother bought her first motorbike from her father's shop.
-Wolff has an older brother David, 18 months her senior.

-As toddlers, she and her brother were put on skis and bikes by her parents, with the open spaces around Oban being suited to biking and go-karting.
-She realised the potential she had to be a racing driver when taken to watch her first Formula 3 race at 13.
+Wolff has an older brother, David, 15 months her senior.
+As toddlers, Wolff and her brother were put on skis and bikes by her parents, with the open spaces around Oban suited to biking and go-karting.

+Wolff realised the potential path of a racing driver when taken to watch her first Formula 3 race at 13.
 Wolff studied international business at University of Edinburgh, but left after a year.
-A week after leaving, she went to Silverstone to drive in Formula Renault.

-In 2005, Wolff broke her ankle while running, which along with financial issues prevented her from competing in Formula Three.
+In 2005, Wolff broke her ankle while running, which, along with financial issues, prevented her from competing in Formula Three.